top of page

 | digital photography | video -interviews | photography project 2016-ongoing |

-Click here to listen to excerpts from the interviews of the 7 main videos.
+Click here to watch selected excerpts from the seven main interviews.

 The cross-dresser